zarinplus/docs/README.md

 #### Body Schema

-This schema define the each parameter's values and type.
+This schema define the each parameter's value and type.

 	{
 		"currency" : {